What is Financial Independence?

 How Temporary Major Monthly Expenses alter your financial independence timeline:

-If the expense is current (that is, the start year matches the year of your Planner) and the expense is already included in your budget, assumptions about your expenses and long-term investment contributions will not be affected for the duration of your temporary expense—however, when it ends, that amount will be (a) removed from your expenses and (b) added to your long-term contributions in the future.
+If the expense is current (that is, the start year is 2025) and the expense is already included in your budget, assumptions about your expenses and long-term investment contributions will not be affected for the duration of your temporary expense—however, when it ends, that amount will be (a) removed from your expenses and (b) added to your long-term contributions in the future.

 If the expense begins in the future, the expense will be (a) added to your expenses and (b) removed from your long-term contributions for the duration of the expense, because we’ll assume your savings will go down temporarily to accommodate it.